Apprenticeship process for new members of staff

 We’ll help confirm if the course is levy-funded and whether there’s an existing training provider.
 If the apprenticeship is delivered by the University of Warwick, they will act as the provider.
 The levy covers training costs; departments are responsible for other expenses like travel, equipment, and professional registration.

 If there’s no current provider, we’ll help identify one.
 Consider your preferred delivery method (online, in-person, etc.).
 Costs must be agreed and cannot exceed the funding cap.
-The levy only covers training costs—not additional expenses.
+The levy only covers training costs—not additional expenses, for example, travel, professional registration or equipment.

-Once a provider is selected, they must complete Warwick’s Data Processing Agreement, Supplier Assurance Questionnaire, and issue a contract.
-The line manager must collate this documentation, along with a signed FP11 form, and send it to the Legal Team.
+Once a provider is selected, if it is a new provider, they must complete Warwick’s Data Processing Agreement, Supplier Assurance Questionnaire, and issue a contract.
+The line manager must collate this documentation, along with a signed FP11 form, and send it to the Legal Team using the following link.
 Only a Finance Director can sign contracts—Legal will arrange this.

-Allow 4 weeks for this process before the apprenticeship starts.
+Allow at least 4 weeks for this process before the apprenticeship starts.

 2. Develop a job description